Serhiy Arbuzov: Biography

-The new Ukrainian government has incriminated Arbuzov in the theft of ₴120 million of profit from the BTB channel, which he has initiated to launch.
-But according to Igor Fomin, Arbuzov’s attorney for the defense, the proceedings should be ceased because “the channel has not made a profit for the whole period of its existence”.
+The new Ukrainian government incriminated Arbuzov in the theft of ₴120 million of profit from the BTB channel, which he had initiated.
+According to Igor Fomin, Arbuzov's attorney for the defense, the proceedings should be ceased because "the channel has not made a profit for the whole period of its existence".
 Thus, according to defense, there is an absence of elements of the crime.
-Later General Prosecutor’s Office also confirmed it.
+Later General Prosecutor's Office also confirmed it.

 On 11 September 2015, the Prosecutor General's Office of Ukraine announced the arrest of non-resident companies accounts affiliated with Arbuzov in the national banking institutions totaling US$49.51 million, among which there were domestic government bonds with a nominal value of 1.021 billion US dollars and ₴1.495 billion.

-Later, a representative of the PGO specified that 49.3 million US dollars had been arrested by the court in Latvia.
+Later, a representative of the PGO specified that 49.3 million US dollars had been arrested by a court in Latvia.
 No further information about the arrest of domestic government bonds has been provided up to the present moment.

 But in December 2015, the defense of Arbuzov collected and released the official responses of the Latvian government agencies.
-Thus, according to the Information Center of the Ministry of Internal Affairs of Latvia, "there is no information about criminal proceedings initiated against Sergiy Arbuzov."
-Latvian Grand jury of officers of justice also denies that there are any cases in proceedings records in which Arbuzov could be a creditor or debtor.
+Thus, according to the Information Center of the Ministry of Internal Affairs of Latvia, "there is no information about criminal proceedings initiated against Serhiy Arbuzov."
+Latvian grand jury of officers of justice also denied that there are any cases in proceedings records in which Arbuzov could be a creditor or debtor.
 Given this, according to Sergei Kovalyov, a lawyer of Arbuzov, the statement of the Prosecutor General's Office of Ukraine on the alleged arrest of $49.3 million in Arbuzov's accounts by the Latvian law enforcement agencies is not valid.

-Thus, the Prosecutor General's Office of Ukraine has not yet been able to confirm any of the accusations against Arbuzov since he resigned from the post of Acting Prime Minister of Ukraine.
+The Prosecutor General's Office of Ukraine has not yet been able to confirm any of the accusations against Arbuzov since he resigned from the post of acting prime minister of Ukraine.